eamena-project/eamena-arches-dev/dev/citations/README.md

 <h5 class="rtejustify" id="publish-data">How to publish EAMENA data</h5>

-<p>The EAMENA team is working on creating an option, called `citation-generator`, allowing the export of a dataset to Zenodo.
-By doing this, EAMENA contributors will obtain a citable unique reference identifier (DOI) that can be referenced in a data or research paper.
-Currently, this workflow has been set up in a Jupyter Notebook hosted on <a href="https://github.com/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation_generator.ipynb">GitHub</a> and <a href="https://colab.research.google.com/github/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation_generator.ipynb">Google Colab</a>.</p>
+<p>A ‘citation-generator’ feature is being developed by EAMENA to create an option allowing the export of a dataset to Zenodo.
+By doing this, EAMENA contributors will be given a citable unique reference identifier (DOI) that can be referenced in a data or research paper.
+This workflow has currently been implemented in a Jupyter Notebook hosted on <a href="https://github.com/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation_generator.ipynb">GitHub</a> and <a href="https://colab.research.google.com/github/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation_generator.ipynb">Google Colab</a>.</p>

 <p style="text-align: center;">
 <img alt="citation-generator" src="https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/main/www/arches-v7-export-citation.png" width="500" style="border-width:0" /><br>